MichaelCurrin/dev-cheatsheets/cheatsheets/python/type-checks/data-structures/dictionary.md

-# Typed dict
+# Dictionary

+In this cheatsheet, we use a dictionary with types assigned for the keys and the values.

 A typed dictionary is useful for defining a type to represent a recurring object structure or an object with many fields.
 Then your functions can be lighter to define.

 ## Benefits

-A dictionary but with structure and types enforced to give you safety.
+A dictionary, but with structure and types enforced to give you safety.

 So you can validate that a dictionary passed around meets the following: